Progressive Update Guided Interdependent Networks for Single Image Dehazing: Additional Study

-We present an ablation study of our dehazing mechanism in Table~\ref{ablationModel}.
-We use five different model variations, such as (I) Baseline-1 (RESNet16): sixteen consecutive residual blocks forming an image-to-image mapping network, which take the hazy image as the input, (II) Baseline-2 (RESNet6+A+TM): six consecutive residual blocks, which take the estimated transmission map and atmospheric light along with hazy image as inputs, (III) Baseline-3 (RESNet6+A+TM+LSTM): Baseline 2 along with the LSTM module, (IV) Baseline-4 (RESNet6+A+TM+IUN): Baseline-2 along with our proposed iterative updater network (IUN), (V) Baseline-5 (RESNet6+A+TM+IUN+LSTM): our proposed IPUDN, which is Baseline-2 along with the LSTM and the IUN.
-For a fair comparison, we apply only mean absolute error ($L_1$) as a loss function to train the model, and we perform all the experiments in the second stage of our training framework.
-We can see from Table~\ref{ablationModel} that Baseline-2 having the transmission map and atmospheric light with lesser residual blocks as compared to the Baseline-1, produce significantly boosted results.
-These experimental findings support our argument of using estimated transmission map and atmospheric light while performing end-to-end training.
-It guides the network to determine the haze density, and the network performs extraordinarily well in all types of hazy conditions.
-Baseline-3 with the additional LSTM module based recursive mechanism provides a minor improvement in the results, but in most cases, the improvements are much more prominent in Baseline-4 with the additional IUN mechanism.
-Our IUN module successfully restricts the huge performance drop with the increase in haze density, and this experimentally proves the effectiveness of our proposed iterative mechanism.
-Baseline-5, which is our proposed IPUDN, includes the LSTM module with the Baseline-4.
-LSTM helps to introduce inter time step dependencies in the feature layers and further improves the performance.
+We present an ablation study of our dehazing framework using the NR-haze dataset in Table~\ref{ablationModel}.
+We use five different complete dehazing model baselines whose outputs are dehazed images.
+They are Baseline-1 (RESNet16): sixteen consecutive residual blocks forming an image-to-image mapping network that takes the hazy image as the input, Baseline-2 (RESNet6+A+TM): six consecutive residual blocks, which take the estimated transmission map and atmospheric light along with the hazy image as inputs, Baseline-3 (RESNet6+A+TM+ISD): Baseline 2 along with the ISD module, Baseline-4 (RESNet6+A+TM+PUD): Baseline-2 along with our proposed joint progressive updating \& dehazing (PUD), (V) Baseline-5 (RESNet6+A+TM+PUD+ISD): Baseline-2 along with ISD and PUD.
+For a fair comparison, we apply only mean absolute error ($L_1$) as the loss function to train the models, and we perform all the experiments using the first and second stages of our training process.
+We can see from Table~\ref{ablationModel} that Baseline-2 having the transmission map and atmospheric light with less number of residual blocks as compared to the Baseline-1 produces significantly improved results for different types of hazy conditions.
+These experimental findings support the use of estimated transmission map and atmospheric light for guidance while performing end-to-end training for dehazing.
+Baseline-3 with the additional ISD module over Baseline-2 provides a minor improvement in the results.
+ISD introduces inter-step dependencies in the feature layers to provide a performance improvement.
+However, in most cases, the improvements are much more prominent in Baseline-4, where PUD is used in addition to Baseline-2.
+Our PUD successfully restricts huge performance drop with the increase in haze density, and this experimentally proves the effectiveness of our proposed progressive updating and dehazing procedure.
+Baseline-5, therefore includes PUD with the Baseline-4 to provide the best performance in almost all the cases.
+Note that, Baseline-5 is essentially our proposed framework PUG-D(R6) trained using only $L_1$ loss and two of our three training stages.